SamR71/Office-Hours/README.md

 # Running The Uh-OH!
 Website
 1. To launch the Virtual Environment for the Backend, navigate to the Main Uh-OH Directory.
 Now, simply run `pipenv shell`.
 2. To launch the Backend Server, first navigate to Uh-OH/backend Directory.
 Once there, subsequently run `pip install django-cors-headers` as well as `pip install djangorestframework`.
 Finally, run `python manage.py runserver`.
 3. To launch the Frontend Client, navigate to the Uh-OH/frontend Directory.
-At this point, run `npm start`.
+At last, run `npm start`.
+4. You should now be able to view and interact with the Main Uh-OH!
+Website.
+Welcome To Uh-OH!